koenvaneijk/farmyard_flip/README.md

 # Farmyard Flip

-This is a prototype project I created with only AI generated assets
+This is a prototype project I created in Godot with only AI generated assets

 All images were generated with DALL-E 3, the sound effects with AudioGen and the music with MusicGen.